dustyroom-studio/quibli-doc/_docs/foliage-generator.md

 ## The Next Steps After Using the Foliage Generator

+### Updating The Existing Exported Models Later

-If you didn't change the name of the exported model after you created and used it, and given that you didn't change any parameters that contribute to the name of the exported mesh in the ongoing _Foliage Generator_ interface (see the descriptions of the parameters above), you can always update the exported mesh — change the _Particle Scale_ or _Particles_ parameters, for example, — as soon as the model is exported, it will update existing one.
+If you didn't change the name of the exported model after you created and used it, and given that you didn't change any parameters that contribute to the name of the exported mesh in the ongoing _Foliage Generator_ interface (see the descriptions of the parameters above), you can always come back to the _Foliage Generator_ in any of the scenes ([load the script](#beginning-to-work-with-foliage-generator) anywhere, anytime) and update the exported mesh — change the _Particle Scale_ or _Particles_ parameters, for example, — as soon as the model is exported, it will update existing one.
 That's where saving presets of the _Foliage Generator_ is useful.
 Please, dee the screenshot below.

 ![Using the Preset menu for the Foliage Generator](/quibli-doc/assets/images/manual_images/foliage_generator_presets_menu.png)
 *Using the Preset menu for the Foliage Generator*